RetroPie/RetroPie-Docs/docs/RetroAchievements.md

 ##Supported Systems:

 * Game Boy / Color (lr-gambatte - installed by default)
-* Game Boy Advance (VBA-M)
+* Game Boy Advance (VBA-M, mGBA)
-* NES (lr-QuickNES - found in 'Experimental' menu, lr-fceumm - installed by default, but you have to [re]install it from source [see below])
+* NES (lr-QuickNES - found in 'Experimental' menu, lr-fceumm - installed by default, but you have to [re]install it)
 * SNES (lr-Snes9x - installed by default, lr-pocketsnes - installed by default)
 * Genesis/Mega Drive (lr-picodrive - installed by default)
 * Sega 32x (lr-picodrive - installed by default)

-To enable lr-fceumm for achievements you have to follow the instructions [here](https://github.com/retropie/RetroPie-Setup/wiki/Updating-RetroPie) to install it from source.
+To enable lr-fceumm for achievements you have to follow the instructions [here](https://github.com/retropie/RetroPie-Setup/wiki/Updating-RetroPie) to install it.
 Summing up:

 Access the terminal and
 ```
 cd RetroPie-Setup
 sudo ./retropie_setup.sh
 ```
-Go to **Install Individual Emulators from Binary or Source**, choose lr-fceumm and install it from source.
+Go to **Install Individual Emulators from Binary or Source**, choose lr-fceumm and install it from binary.
 After that the lr-fceumm is able to register your achievements.